gregschoen/bootstrap/README.md

 # Bootstrap

 A script to bootstrap a fresh Mac to fully configured.
 Current as of El Capitan.
-Still very beta, trying to decide the best patterns to use for this script.

 ## Installation